 SOC 0043 Sociology Of Religion.
 Religion as a cultural universal.
 Diversity in manifestation, organizational form, myth and ritual.
 Relationship between worldviews and socioeconomic conditions of religious communities.
 Social functions of religion.
 Organization, mission, and political agendas of religious groups in the United States.
 Cross-listed as REL 143

-SOC 0050 Globalization and Social Change.
+SOC 0050 Globalization.
 Review of progress and social problems associated with the development of globalization.
 Alternative interpretations of the core features of the world system.
 Exploration of specific issues including distribution of economic and political power, role of multinational businesses, movement of peoples, cultural flows, intersection of global and local, the negative features of globalization, global cities, "anti-global" social movements, and different models for reform.

 SOC 0060 Social Inequalities/Social Justice.
 (Cross listed as PJS 130) Inequalities of class, race, and gender and intersections among them.
 Mainly U.S. with attention to global context.
 Unequal distribution of income, wealth, power, and status.
 Social mobility.
 Public policy and other efforts to address inequalities and seek social justice.